-J. Functional Allocation of Expense
+K. Functional Expense

-The costs of providing the various programs and activities have been summarized on a functional basis in the statement of activities and the statement of functional expenses.
+The costs of providing various programs and other activities have been summarized on a functional basis in the Statement of Activities and in the Statement of Functional Expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-Costs are directly charged to the function they benefit.
-Facility related and supportive services expenses are allocated to each function based upon managements equitable determination.